CharlesIro1125/Automated-Pipieline-emr-livy-redshift/README.md

 - The subdag file, for sub-processes to the main Dag.

 ## Running the Dag.
-To start Airflow after installation and starting the backend database
+To start Airflow after installation and setting up the backend database

 ```
   Start airflow